-Welcome to the first in our Five Myths About Hypnosis series!
+Welcome to the first in our Cutting through the Five Myths of Hypnosis series!

 I’m going to try and cut through the confusion in the field and bring some clarity.

 Back in 2006 when I was trying to figure out what to do in terms of my career, someone suggested that training in hypnotherapy was the perfect solution.

 A short, concise training (not a 4-year psychotherapy course) – quickly providing me with the ability to start working with people helping them change.